thomasloven/round-slider/README.md

 - `arcLength` - Length in degrees of slider bar (default: 270)

 - `handleSize` - Radius of handle in pixels (default: 6)
+- `handleZoom` - The factor the handle size scales when dragged (default: 1.5)
 - `disabled` - Boolean property disabling the slider (default: false)
 - `rtl` - Boolean property to have the slider move Right to Left (default: false)